brandon2010yu/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+By creating this app, I had to learn many things that I didn't know before.
+I looked up a lot of the components and code that were taught on youtube so that I could get a better understanding of how everything worked.
+A lot of the methods and shortcuts that were taught were new to me, so it took me a little bit more time to understand what was happening.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [Brandon Yu]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.